DFE-Digital/polis-whitelabel/test/performance/README.md

 ## `conversation-basic.jmx`

-A basic script that hits the `/XXXXXX` conversation page only.
-This is actually templated as well as hits the database
+A basic script that hits the conversation page only.
+This _broadly_ approximates participants hitting pol.is to vote.

 ### How to run